mirror/dd-wrt/src/router/python/Doc/tutorial/inputoutput.rst

 omitted.

-Normally, files are opened in :dfn:`text mode`, that means, you read and write strings from and to the file, which are encoded in a specific encoding (the default being UTF-8).  ``'b'`` appended to the mode opens the file in :dfn:`binary mode`: now the data is read and written in the form of bytes objects.
+Normally, files are opened in :dfn:`text mode`, that means, you read and write strings from and to the file, which are encoded in a specific encoding.
+If encoding is not specified, the default is platform dependent (see :func:`open`). ``'b'`` appended to the mode opens the file in :dfn:`binary mode`: now the data is read and written in the form of bytes objects.
 This mode should be used for all files that don't contain text.